dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 |CodeFix|True|
 ---

-## [CA1862](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1862): Prefer the 'StringComparison' method overloads to perform case-insensitive string comparisons
+## [CA1862](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1862): Use the 'StringComparison' method overloads to perform case-insensitive string comparisons

 Avoid calling 'ToLower', 'ToUpper', 'ToLowerInvariant' and 'ToUpperInvariant' to perform case-insensitive string comparisons, as in 'string.ToLower() == string.ToLower()', because they lead to an allocation.
 Instead, use 'string.Equals(string, StringComparison)' to perform case-insensitive comparisons.
+Switching to using an overload that takes a 'StringComparison' might cause subtle changes in behavior, so it's important to conduct thorough testing after applying the suggestion.
+Additionally, if a culturally sensitive comparison is not required, consider using 'StringComparison.OrdinalIgnoreCase'.

 |Item|Value|
 |-|-|